Training structure

 Faculty of Science

-Putting into practice in the field the knowledge acquired in the analysis of sedimentary basins by a multi-disciplinary and multi-scale approach combining sedimentology and tectonics.
-This work is done by integrating field observations and sub-surface data in the case of a forechain basin.
+Field application of knowledge acquired in the analysis of sedimentary basins using a multidisciplinary and multiscale approach combining sedimentology and tectonics.
+This work is carried out by integrating field observations and subsurface data in the case of a foreland basin.

 Rock mechanics